Dr. Seuss' How the Grinch Stole Christmas! The Musical: 2010–2023: North American National Tours

+2017: Heinz Hall

+In 2017, The national touring production of the musical ran a six-week holiday engagement at Pittsburgh's Heinz Hall from December 20 through December 24.
+Presented by the Pittsburgh Cultural Trust and Broadway Across America, the production was directed by Matt August with choreography by Bob Richard.
+Phillip Bryan played The Grinch with Andreas Wyder as Young Max, and Old Max was played by Bob Carrington.

 2018: Madison Square Garden

 The musical played December 13 through December 30 at the Hulu Theater.
 The Grinch was played by Gavin Lee, after Stefánsson's death in August.

 2019: UK tour

 The musical made its UK premiere on a tour from November 1, 2019 to January 5, 2020, stopping at New Wimbledon Theatre, SEC Armadillo, Glasgow, Motorpoint Arena Cardiff, Edinburgh Festival Theatre, The Alexandra, Birmingham and The Lowry, Salford.

 2020: TV Special

 A poorly received television adaptation titled Dr. Seuss' The Grinch Musical Live! premiered on December 9, 2020, on NBC.
 Matthew Morrison plays The Grinch, Denis O'Hare plays Old Max, Booboo Stewart plays Young Max and Amelia Minto plays Cindy Lou Who.

+2026: Leeds Playhouse

+A revival will play at Leeds Playhouse, directed by its Artistic Director Tom Wright from 19 November 2026 until 16 January 2027.
+Joel Montague will play The Grinch.